dylanwulf/PL-Project-2-Part-1/README.txt

 because the algorithms return the correct results and this program is intended for purely academic use, we decided to keep the result as is.

-Additionally, we did not have time to implement the syntax error recovery.
-This means that any invalid input will not be handled correctly, and the program will crash.
+Additionally, we did not have time to implement any sort of error handling.
+The comments for the functions indicate that we handle incorrect grammar input (such as a malformed grammar or a non-LL(1) grammar), but we ran out of time and were unable to implement this.
+Additionally, we ran out of time before being able to implement syntax error recovery, even though, once again, our comments indicate that this is something we implemented.